 Antony has spent 20 years primarily in London and New York advising global brands and as CEO of several media and marketing firms.
 He returned to New Zealand with his family, and settled in Horowhenua in 2016.
 Antony is extremely passionate about the region and its opportunities, working on a number of business and community projects that showcase why the Horowhenua is a great place to live and work.
 Antony is the Co-Founder of The Digital Cafe, Chair of the Horowhenua Taste Trail Trust, and on the Board of Business Kāpiti Horowhenua, that oversees the Electra Business Awards.
 He and wife, Nancy, are the proud owners of the Noho Blueberry Farm just north of Levin.

-Sarah Ryan is the Dean at Waiopehu College, and works with youth every day seeing the issues that we face as a community.
-She’s extremely passionate about the potential that can be unlocked in her students and is keen to unlock the potential of the wider Horowhenua community in her role as trustee.
-Sarah moved to Horowhenua seven years ago with her husband, and now has a four year old son.
-When she’s not helping on the family farm, teaching, parenting, or running her cupcake business, Sarah’s working with the community establishing and maintaining the school vegetable gardens, as well as the Sharing Shed.
+Sarah Ryan has worked with youth every day seeing the issues that we face as a community.
+She's extremely passionate about the potential that can be unlocked in rangatahi and is keen to unlock the potential of the wider Horowhenua community in her role as trustee.
+Sarah's current role as an Education Advisor sees her working closely to empower and upskill tamariki and Kaiako in schools around the wellbeing and physical education space.

 More than fifty years ago, Ron Turk and his family moved to Foxton where they founded their successful poultry business, Turk’s Poultry.
 Since then, Ron has helped transform a small egg business into a prosperous company employing almost 220 people - as well as raising three children.
 A strong believer in ethical and sustainable farming practices, Turks has been accredited as a Conscious Consumers supplier.
 Ron applies the same ethics to his community, with Turk’s supporting a variety of community groups and initiatives including the Foxton Rugby Club, the Horowhenua Taste Trail, Manawatu Boating Club and Rescue Helicopter.